Abercromby History, Family Crest & Coats of Arms

 - Origins Available:

 The Abercromby family saga is rooted in the people of the Pictish Clan of ancient Scotland.
-The Abercromby family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+The Abercromby family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."

 Early Origins of the Abercromby family